kuttiproject/driver-vbox-images/INTERFACE.md

 ## set-proxy-2.sh
 This is an alternate method for setting or removing node-wide proxy settings.
 To set, it adds two files containing proxy settings: `/etc/profile.d/kutti-proxy.sh` for interactive programs, and `/etc/systemd/system.conf.d/kutti-proxy.conf` for daemons.
 To remove, it deletes these files.

+## add-ca-certificate.sh
+This adds a certificate to the operating system's trusted store.